deutschebank/fluxnova-docs-manual/content/get-started/archive/javaee7/complete-process.md

 {{< img src="../img/pizza-order-process-send-rejection-email.png" >}}

-Open the process with Flowave Modeler.
+Open the process with Fluxnova Modeler.
 Click on the reject email service task.
 In the properties view, set the `Expression` property to `${orderBusinessLogic.rejectOrder(execution)}`.

 When you are done, save all resources, [perform a Maven build](../deploy/#build-the-process-application) and [redeploy](../deploy/#deploy-to-wildfly) the process application.
-You can now approve and reject an order in [Tasklist](http://localhost:8080/flowave/app/tasklist).
+You can now approve and reject an order in [Tasklist](http://localhost:8080/fluxnova/app/tasklist).
 The output of the `Send Rejection Email` task can be checked by looking into the logfile of the WildFly server.
 It should state that a rejection email has been sent:

 <pre class="console">
   Sending Email:
   Dear asdf, your order 2 of a Margarita pizza has been rejected.
 </pre>

-{{< get-tag repo="flowave-get-started-javaee" tag="Step-8" >}}
+{{< get-tag repo="fluxnova-get-started-javaee" tag="Step-8" >}}